sparkflows/sparkflows-docs/docs/tutorials/data-cleaning/convert-to-timestamps.rst

 Prints the Results
 ------------------

-It prints the results after Converting To Timestamps.
+It prints the results after converting to Timestamps.

 Processor Configuration